So get this, Indonesia is made up of over 17,000 islands with strong Hindu, Dutch, Portuguese, Chinese and Middle Eastern influence.

 #4 A ROYAL RIJSTAFFEL MEAL

 The Royal Rijstaffel is a Balinese tradition dating back to the Dutch colonial era of the 19th century and literally translates as rice on table.
-We tried a Royal Rijstaffel at the Husk Restaurant in Seminyak, Bali.

 The rice is served with a variety of accompanying local dishes by a group of female waitresses who dance their way over to you, accompanied by traditional music.